-The Board of Directors evaluates the appropriateness of the organizational, administrative and accounting layout of the Group, approves the policies of the Control and Risk System and supervises the Financial Reporting Manager to ensure that he/she is provided with adequate powers and instruments for financial reporting.
+The Board of Directors evaluates the appropriateness of the organizational, administrative and accounting layout of the Group, approves the policies of the Control and Risk System and supervises the Financial Reporting Manager to ensure that he/she is provided with adequate powers and instruments for the preparation of financial reports.

-Control, Risk and Corporate Governance Committee The Control, Risk and Corporate Governance Committee supports the evaluations and decisions of the Board of Directors concerning the Control and Risk System and the approval of periodic financial reports, with particular reference to the use of accounting principles.
+Control, Risk and Corporate Governance Committee The Control, Risk and Corporate Governance Committee supports the evaluations and decisions of the Board of Directors concerning the Control and Risk System and the approval of periodic financial reports, with specific reference to the use of accounting principles.